 BALI, INDONESIA – Thinking about taking a surf trip to Bali this summer?
 Good choice I did the same a few years back and wanted to share some of the places that I surfed, some of which are well known a few are off the beaten track and a few I just simply can’t name.
-Now is a great time to head to Bali as International Airfare prices are at an all time low.

 When you first arrive in Bali, (ideally on an early morning flight from Singapore) the closest place to surf is called Airport Reef.
 You may actually see this spot when you’re flying in as it’s literally a few hundred yards off the end of the runway.
-My advise would be to instead head to Kuta beach and spend some time at the beach break.
-Otherwise if you have something to prove you can always get your board waxed up, hire a boat and be surfing Kuta Reef or Airport Reef within a couple hours of landing.
+My advice would be to instead head to Kuta beach and spend some time at the beach break.
+Otherwise, if you have something to prove you can always get your board waxed up, hire a boat and be surfing Kuta Reef or Airport Reef within a couple hours of landing.
 Jetlag can wait, your sunburn will not.

 After a few days in Kuta odds are likely you’ll be looking for something much quieter, much more Indonesia so head to the Bukit.
 And when I said head to the Bukit, I mean hire a taxi to take you there.
 Don’t go and mess around with motorbikes until you have been in Bali for a minimum of 2 weeks.

 The Bukit Peninsula

 This is truly surfers heaven.
 The Bukit peninsula on Bali’s southern tip is a wave magnet in the summer months.
 This is not a place for the faint of heart, sure there are a couple “beginner” waves however even those are over reef.
 You come down here to scare yourself at Padang-Padang, show the world how good you can surf at Uluwatu or simply surf perfect waves by yourself over a shallow reef at Impossibles.